phoebe-project/phoebe2-docs/api/phoebe.parameters.solver.estimator.lc_periodogram.md

 requirements are not met, an error will be raised when attempting to call [phoebe.frontend.bundle.Bundle.run_solver](phoebe.frontend.bundle.Bundle.run_solver.md).

-The input light curve datasets (`lc_datasets`) are each normalized and combined.
+The input light curve datasets (`lc_datasets`) are each normalized according to `lc_combine` and then combined.
 These combined data are then sent to the respective periodgram `algorithm` and the resulting period corresponding to the strongest peak is proposed as an adopted value.
 In addition, the periodgram itself is exposed in the solution and available